sharynjs/sharyn/docs/2-setup-full-stack.md

-# 🌹 Sharyn Setup Tutorial: Full-Stack Projects
+# 🌹 Sharyn Setup Tutorial – Full-Stack Project

 If your project uses the entire tech stack of Sharyn, we will add: